 Some existing models predicted that the radiation from a newborn, nearby massive star would tend to break down large organic molecules into smaller ones, rather than build them up.
 To test these models, researchers wanted to estimate the size of the molecules at various locations relative to the central star.

-Croiset’s team used SOFIA to observe Nebula NGC 7023 with two instruments, the FLITECAM near-infrared camera and the FORCAST mid-infrared camera.
+Croiset’s team used SOFIA to observe Nebula NGC 7023 with two instruments, the FLITECAM near-infrared camera, and the FORCAST mid-infrared camera.
 SOFIA’s instruments are sensitive to two wavelengths that are produced by these particular molecules, which can be used to estimate their size.
-The team analyzed the SOFIA images in combination with data previously obtained by the Spitzer infrared space observatory, the Hubble Space Telescope, and the Canada-France-Hawaii Telescope on the Big Island of Hawaii.
+The team analyzed the SOFIA images in combination with data previously obtained by the Spitzer Infrared Space Observatory, the Hubble Space Telescope, and the Canada-France-Hawaii Telescope on the Big Island of Hawaii.

-The analysis indicates that the size of the PAH molecules in this nebula vary by location in a clear pattern.
+The analysis indicates that the size of the PAH molecules in this nebula varies by location in a clear pattern.
 The average size of the molecules in the nebula’s central cavity, surrounding the illuminating star, is larger than on the surface of the cloud at the outer edge of the cavity.

 In a paper published in Astronomy and Astrophysics, The team concluded that this molecular size variation is due both to some of the smallest molecules being destroyed by the harsh ultraviolet radiation field of the star, and to medium-sized molecules being irradiated so they combine into larger molecules.
 Researchers were surprised to find that the radiation resulted in net growth, rather than destruction.